-Leaves - Petioles thick, terete, spongy, mostly erect but also reclining, to +.75m.
+Leaves - All basal.
+Petioles thick, terete, spongy, erect to reclining, to +.75m.
 Blades sagittate, glabrous.

 Inflorescence - Typically shorter than leaves, decumbent.
 Flowers in whorls or pairs at nodes.

-Flowers - Perfect.
+Flowers - Unisexual or perfect.
+Lowermost whorls usually perfect.
 Petals 3, white with yellow base.
 Sepals 3, green.
 Pedicels thick, to 5cm long.